-4. An iterative method for computing the Fredholm operator eigenvalues computations so it is better to use the another method, called the inverse iteration method.
+4. An iterative method for computing the Fredholm operator eigenvalues equation of second kind

-The use of the orthogonal invariants method in order to approximate the eigenvalues of the differential problem leads sometimes to very cumbersome
+The use of the orthogonal invariants method in order to approximate the eigenvalues of differential problem leads sometimes to very cumbersome computations so it is better to use the next method, called the inverse iteration method.